The Story of Rock E Bassoon

 Since then, Rock E Bassoon has evolved into a tight, cohesive ensemble of top-notch professional musicians performing great music from the 1930's through the present.
 We've added bassoonists Mike Muszynski, Kelly Swensson, and Kara Stolle as well as drummer Craig Hetrick - the man who puts the Rock in Rock E Bassoon!
 (Sadly, founding member Diana Ortega - who kept REB running in its early years - has moved away from Indianapolis.)
 The bassoons are now all amplified and tricked out with distortion and other effect pedals, just like an electric guitar.
 The song list has expanded, and the arrangements have become more progressive and varied.
 But the magical effect on the crowd remains.

 REB has been featured on WFYI (NPR), in the Indianapolis Star, NBC’s WTHR-TV 13, and on The Bob and Tom Show.
-They have been a major draw at fundraising events in Indy including Tonic Ball (Second Helpings), Spotlight (Health Foundation of Indianapolis), and their own Red, White, & Bassoon (ACLU of Indiana); and have performed for the Indianapolis Colts, Newfields, and major festivals in Indy.
+They have been a major draw at fundraising events in Indy including Tonic Ball (Second Helpings), Spotlight (Health Foundation of Indianapolis), and their own Red, White, & Bassoon (ACLU of Indiana).
+They have performed for the Indianapolis Colts, Newfields, and major festivals in Indy, and built a loyal following on

 Matthew Gutwein- Bassoonist/Lawyer

-Craig Hetrick - Assistant Principal Timpani/Percussion of the Indianapolis Symphony Orchestra
+Craig Hetrick - Assistant Principal Timpani/Percussion, Indianapolis Symphony Orchestra

 Mike Muszynski - Second Bassoon, Indianapolis Symphony Orchestra